Week 22 of Pregnancy

 This week's tips

-• Talk and sing to your baby—they're listening and recognizing your voice now
+• Talk or sing to your baby—they're listening and responding to your voice

 Looking ahead